serverless/serverless/docs/dashboard/safeguards/README.md

 ### safeguard

-The safeguard dropdown lists all of the [available policies](#available-policies).
+The safeguard dropdown lists all of the [available safeguards](/framework/docs/dashboard/safeguards/available/).
 Select the Safeguard you want to enforce.
 When you select the Safeguard the description and the settings will be populated for you with default values.

 ### enforcement level